MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

 Reviewing the objects within the `azure_ai` extension can provide a better understanding of its capabilities.
 In this task, you inspect the various schemas, user-defined functions (UDFs), and composite types added to the database by the extension.

-1. When working with `psql` in the cloud shell, it can be useful to enable the use of the extended display of results.
-Execute the following command to enable the extended display to be automatically applied when it will simplify reading of output.
+1. When working with `psql` in the cloud shell, it can be useful to enable the extended display for query results.
+Execute the following command to enable the extended display to be automatically applied when it will improve output display.

     ```sql
     \x auto